-Cities Research Seminar Series: Where the Rubber Meets the Road: Implementation Challenges in Mass Transit Projects (Cases from Latin America)
+Cities Research Seminar Series: Where the Rubber Meets the Road: Implementation Challenges of Mass Transit Projects in Latin America

 11:30 AM - 1:00 PM EDTWashington, DC